-Example Timetable for a CASE-only Accreditation Event TIME ACTIVITY 09:00 - 09:30 REFRESHMENTS 09:30 - 10:00 Guided tour of the University's ultrasound facilities e.g. Simulation Suite 10:00 - 10:30 Private CASE Panel meeting with external stakeholders and Clinical Placement Leads 10:30 - 11:00 Private CASE Panel meeting with students (if revalidation) 11:00 - 11:10 Welcome and Introductions 11:10 - 11:20 Brief presentation from the Programme/Course Team with brief Q&A session 11:20 - 11:30 Dean's report to CASE Panel demonstrating support for the Programme/Course 11:30 - 12:30 Main question and answer discussion between the Team and the CASE Panel 12:30 - 13:30 LUNCH BREAK 13:30 - 14:00 Private CASE Panel meeting to determine conditions, recommendations and commendations 14:00 - 15:00 Discussion of proposals between the Team and the CASE Panel 15:00 - 15:45 Private CASE Panel meeting to agree outcome, conditions, recommendations and commendations 15:45 - 16:00 CASE Panel provide feedback to the Programme/Course Team (including the identification of areas of good and best practice) 16:00 CLOSE
+Example Timetable for a CASE-only Accreditation Event TIME ACTIVITY 09:00 - 09:30 REFRESHMENTS 09:30 - 10:00 Guided tour of the University's ultrasound facilities e.g. Simulation Suite 10:00 - 10:30 Private CASE Panel meeting with external stakeholders and Clinical Placement Leads 10:30 - 11:00 Private CASE Panel meeting with students (if revalidation) 11:00 - 11:10 Welcome and Introductions 11:10 - 11:20 Brief presentation from the Programme/Course Team with brief Q&A session 11:20 - 11:30 Dean's report to CASE Panel demonstrating support for the Programme/Course 11:30 - 12:30 Main question and answer discussion between the Team and the CASE Panel 12:30 - 13:30 LUNCH BREAK 13:30 - 14:00 Private CASE Panel meeting to agree proposed conditions, recommendations and commendations 14:00 - 15:00 Discussion of proposals between the Team and the CASE Panel 15:00 - 15:45 Private CASE Panel meeting to agree the final outcome, conditions, recommendations and commendations 15:45 - 16:00 CASE Panel provide feedback to the Programme/Course Team (including the identification of areas of good and best practice) 16:00 CLOSE

-Student and stakeholder feedback may be required even if no formal meeting/event occurs.
-In the case of a formal validation meeting, a secretariat to minute proceedings is normally arranged by the Programme/Course Faculty.
-Please ensure that this is arranged.
+Student and stakeholder feedback will be required and a secretariat to minute proceedings is normally arranged by the Programme/Course Faculty.

-Following any formal meeting/event and review of the documentation, the Co-Accreditor will convene an online post-accreditation/reaccreditation debrief meeting to act as a feedback mechanism between the accreditors and CASE Committee members.
+Following the formal event and review of the documentation, the Co-Accreditor will convene an online post-accreditation/reaccreditation debrief meeting to act as a feedback mechanism between the accreditors and CASE Committee members.
 The purpose of this meeting is to discuss the proposed conditions, recommendations and commendations with Committee members to ensure parity across all CASE accredited programmes.

 The online debrief meeting also supports accrediting teams by providing a forum to explore any challenges and concerns related to the event, the documentation, the conditions and/or the recommendations.
-The Lead Accreditor, Co-Accreditor and Shadow Accreditor should all attend, as it presents a learning opportunity for the accrediting team to discuss any issues after a period of reflection.
+The Lead Accreditor, Co-Accreditor, Shadow Accreditor and CASE Education Officer should attend, along with a minimum of two CASE Committee members, as the debrief meeting also presents a learning opportunity for the accrediting team to discuss any issues following a period of reflection.

-Following the online debrief meeting, the Lead Accreditor will prepare a formal report using the Postgraduate Programme/Course proforma for consideration and action by CASE Committee at its next meeting.
+Following the online debrief meeting, the Lead Accreditor will prepare a formal report using the correct Postgraduate Programme/Course proforma for consideration and action by CASE Committee at its next meeting.

-CASE will then inform the Programme/Course Lead of the result of the accreditation process or request further information, as required.
+CASE will then inform you of the result of the accreditation process or request further information, as required.

 CASE accreditation for a Postgraduate Programme/Course will normally be for five years.
-In exceptional circumstances a short extension of a current accreditation period may be granted by CASE; for example, to fit in with an institution's internal review period.
+In exceptional circumstances CASE may grant a short extension of a current accreditation period; for example, to fit in with an institution's internal review period.